Model Predictive Path Integral PID Control for Learning-Based Path Following

 \subsubsection{Sample efficiency based on effective sample size}

-This subsection presents a simplified analysis that illustrates the manner in which the dimensions of the optimization variable affect the sample efficiency of the MPPI update rule.
-As the update in Eq.~\eqref{eq:mc_approx} corresponds to importance sampling with weights $w^{(i)}$, a standard measure of weight degeneracy (and hence sample efficiency) is the effective sample size (ESS) \cite{ess_importance}.
-For normalized weights $\widetilde{w}^{(i)}:=w^{(i)}/\sum_{j=1}^I w^{(j)}$, the (sample) ESS is defined as
+This subsection describes a simplified analysis that illustrates how the dimension of the optimization variable affects the sample efficiency of the MPPI update rule.
+As the update in equation~\eqref{eq:mc_approx} corresponds to importance sampling with weights $w^{(i)}$, a standard measure of weight degeneracy and sample efficiency is the effective sample size (ESS) \cite{ess_importance}.
+For normalized weights $\widetilde{w}^{(i)}:=w^{(i)}/\sum_{j=1}^I w^{(j)}$, the sample ESS is defined as the following: